WARNING: The very premise of this film contains spoilers for the series thus far.

 That being said, Palpatine’s resurrection continues what many people consider to be the single most damaging aspect of the sequel trilogy.
 Even if Mr. Abrams got off to a reasonably good start with The Force Awakens, one couldn’t escape the reality that it invalidated what Luke, Leia, and Han accomplished in the original three films.
 Despite all of their efforts to destroy the Galactic Empire, the First Order rose and continued business as usual.
 They even managed to construct a giant Death Star to replace the old one.
 This trend continued into The Last Jedi, which rendered Luke’s arc in the original trilogy moot when he made the fateful decision to consider killing Kylo in his sleep.
 The Rise of Skywalker goes a step beyond even that by rendering Darth Vader’s redemption, one of the most poignant moments in the entire franchise, a complete waste when it turns out he failed to kill Palpatine in his attempt to save Luke from the dark side.
 In an attempt to have its cake and eat it, the narrative claims Palpatine did actually die by Darth Vader’s hand, but offers no explanation as to how he was resurrected outside of a callback to one of his speeches in Revenge of the Sith.
 In doing so, the sequel trilogy effectively made him the Star Wars equivalent of a comic-book villain in that he can and will be brought back as long as he is popular enough – logic and internal consistency be damned.

 One could argue that Mr. Abrams and his team were honoring the character by not recasting her, but their unwillingness to do so cheapened the story even further.
 As a counterexample, during the making of the Harry Potter films, Richard Harris, the actor portraying Dumbledore, died in between the second and third installments.
 Due to the character’s importance to the story, writing him out wasn’t an option.
-Therefore, the crew had to recast the character; Michael Gambon ultimately got the part.
+Therefore, the crew had to recast the character, and Michael Gambon ultimately got the part.
 Although Richard Harris was well-liked, even his most ardent supporters understood the need to change actors and accepted Michael Gambon with little, if any, drama.
 For his part, Mr. Gambon honored Mr. Harris’s memory by affecting an Irish accent when portraying Dumbledore.

 Admittedly, the case with the Star Wars sequel trilogy is a bit different than that of the Harry Potter adaptations.
 While Harry Potter takes place within a shorter time span, one of the greatest appeals of the sequel trilogy was watching the original actors portray their respective characters in later stages in their lives.
-I can accept that to many people, only Carrie Fisher could possibly have done the character justice.
+I can accept that, to many people, only Carrie Fisher could possibly have done the character justice.
 However, there eventually comes a point in which one has to forgo these well-meaning sentiments and make practical decisions.
 As it stands, Leia’s arc is resolved in the least satisfactory way possible.
 After several disjointed scenes, Leia calls to her son, Kylo Ren, during his duel with Rey.
 Unlike the previous two encounters, he actually gains the upper hand and is about to land the finishing blow, but he stops when his mother calls out to him.
 For some reason, this costs Leia her life.
 For such a major character to have fewer than twenty lines only to be killed off with little fanfare is ridiculous – even considering the circumstances.

 This development also means that Kylo is now responsible for the deaths of all three of the original trilogy’s protagonists.
 It would’ve been impactful if, for example, they had given their lives to ensure the return of Ben Solo, allowing him to walk a path of redemption.
 However, that’s not what happens.
 After the obligatory final battle against Palpatine, Ben uses the Force to bring back Rey from the brink of death, costing him his own life.
 What was intended to be a happy ending is suddenly rendered extremely depressing when you realize that both the Solo and Skywalker families are extinct.
 The bloodline that does end up surviving is, ironically enough, Palpatine’s.

 It also doesn’t help that this information goes against what Mr. Abrams stated in an interview around the time The Force Awakens was released.
 He claimed Rey wouldn’t turn out to be related to any established character.
 Assuming he wasn’t lying, this suggests he never intended for such a twist to occur.
 By that token, I can understand why he would go back on his word.
 The Last Jedi failed to meaningfully challenge Rey.
 Even if the Resistance was worse off than the Rebels ever were, she herself faced little in the way of hardships.
-At the absolute worst, she would face incredibly minor setbacks – and they all ended up being reversed immediately, giving her no room to grow as a character.
+At the absolute worst, she would face incredibly minor setbacks – and they all ended up being reversed immediately, giving her little room to grow as a character.

 Given how invincible Rey was with little training, Mr. Abrams had to find some way to explain how she became so powerful.
 Making her the granddaughter of Palpatine, the most powerful Force user in the series, was the easiest way to accomplish that.
 In fact, this decision is the only reason The Rise of Skywalker has anything resembling stakes.
 After all, what would happen if our invincible heroine became evil?
 What could stop her given that she seems to be good at absolutely everything?
 Suddenly, the idea of her decimating everyone in her path doesn’t sound so pleasant.

-Although I do appreciate Mr. Abrams realizing just how terrible the storytelling in The Last Jedi was, the sheer amount of damage control he had to perform ties into what I believe to be his own film’s fatal flaw.
 I realize by now that my review of The Rise of Skywalker review is structured very strangely.
 It would seem as though I’m making whatever random criticism as pops up in my mind.
 This is because the film is only slightly more comprehensible when you’re watching it.
 I would describe the storytelling of The Rise of Skywalker to that of a Japanese role-playing game from the 1990s.
 The heroes are made to go on a fetch quest after a few paragraphs of exposition.
 When they reach the item they need, a boss fight ensues.
 Lather, rinse, repeat until the story is over.
 The result is a film that goes at such a breakneck pace, absolutely none of these story beats have a chance to settle.

 Adjusted Score: 2/10